-“Basically, what it is, is it’s just a great place for hanging out, having a beer or a cup of coffee or a glass of wine, you know…hanging out with your friends or your significant other… Really, it’s all about elevating the dog park experience and creating that cool, cohesive group of responsible dog owners.”
+“Basically, it’s just a great place for hanging out, having a beer or a cup of coffee or a glass of wine… It’s all about elevating the dog park experience and creating that cool, cohesive group of responsible dog owners.”

 Its indoor setup includes a fancy, climate-controlled “clubhouse” that has free, high-speed WiFi and is surrounded by comfortable, Italian leather sofas and TV sets.
 There are also charging ports for your gadgets, as well as dog water stations that are self-filling and self-emptying to ensure that water stays fresh and clean.